Configuring authentication

 Zero trust network access (ZTNA)

-As the implementation of zero trust network access requires user verification through multifactor authentication, you have to configure the TOTP or RADIUS method in advance.
+A method enabling the verification of user identities through multifactor authentication has to be configured in advance.
 For more information, refer to the above examples.

 Configuring the authentication policy

-In the Authentication policy tab, you will see the Method to use if no rules match field.
+In the Authentication policy tab, you will see the Method to use if no rules match.
 Proceed accordingly.

 The firewall uses the default LDAP method and I use only this method